stvnfx/ansible-nginx/README.md

 * `zlib1g`
 * `zlib1g-dev`

 This role requires self-signed certs placed in `files/ssl` or third-party certs placed in `{{ app_name }}/files/ssl/` (found in the root of the ansible roles directory).

-Finally it sets the default timezone for the server.
-We use this as the base image for all our Ruby and Node.js applications.
+This role also has the option to install Nginx with the passenger module.

 ## Installation